Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 The warning message to log.

-extraFields: LogEventExtraFieldsOptional structured data to attach to the log event (e.g., context info, tags).
+OptionalextraFields: LogEventExtraFieldsOptional structured data to attach to the log event (e.g., context info, tags).

-, useful for running different scenarios and testing purposes.
+StaticclearSets the singleton instance to null, useful for running different scenarios and testing purposes.

 Mainly intended for testing purposes.
 The state of the singleton will be lost.

-This method is available only in src
+This method is available only in src folder, it is not deployed in dist folder (production).

-It doesn't set the appenders to null
+It doesn't set the appenders to null, so the appenders are not cleared.

 // Testing how the logger works with default configuration, and then changing the configuration.